q0w9e8r7t6y5/p4/readme.md

 5. PHP Random Function that was used: <http://php.net/manual/en/function.rand.php>

 ## Code style divergences

-*List any divergences from PSR-1/PSR-2 and course guidelines on code style*
++ No divergences made from the guides.

 ## Notes for instructor
 *Any notes for me to refer to while grading; if none, omit this section*